benTC74/Causal-ML-Thesis-Project/README.md

 - Engineering new features
 - Tranforming features utilizing one-hot encoding and standardization.

-Exploratory Data Analysis (EDA): The following techniques are utilized for understanding the data, and for detecting outliers and missing values.
+Exploratory Data Analysis (EDA): The following techniques are utilized for understanding the data, detecting outliers and missing values, constructing causal graph, and identifying confounders.
+- Correlation analysis
 - Univariate analysis
 - Bivariate analysis
 - PCA analysis
 - Feature importance in Random Forest
+- Directed acyclic graph (DAG) and backdoor path adjustment

 Implementation of Causal Machine Learning: In particular, the following two techniques are utilized.
-Underlying machine learning techniques of the two techniques can be of any choice such as Random Forest, Lasso Regression and Neural Network.
+Underlying machine learning techniques of the two causal machine learning techniques are Random Forest and Lasso Regression.
 - Double Machine Learning (DML)
 - Causal Forest (CF) with Local Centering

+Various robustness checks are performed on the results to ensure their validity.
+- Random common cause
+- Placebo treatment
+- Data subset validation
+- Sensitivity analysis

 Note: <br />
 **Please be noted that as it is a private project within a company, datasets, especially the private ones, are not allowed to be published.
 Hence, no dataset is attached in this repository. <br />
-**Due to the sensitivity of the project, only the insensitive part of the code is attached in this repository.
+**Due to the sensitivity of the project, only the insensitive part of the code is attached in this repository and the results are not allowed to be published.